An Optimized, Easy-to-use, Open-source GPU Solver for Large-scale Inverse Homogenization Problems

-\paragraph{Mixed-precision methods.} The IEEE standard provides for different levels of precision by varying the field width, e.g., 32 bits (single precision) and 64 bits (double precision).
+\paragraph{Mixed-precision methods.} The IEEE standard provides for different levels of precision by varying the field width, e.g., \tb{16 bits (half precision)}, 32 bits (single precision) and 64 bits (double precision).
 Double-precision arithmetic earns more accurate computations by suffering higher memory bandwidth and storage requirements.
-However, single-precision calculations take 2.5 times faster than the corresponding double-precision calculations~\citep{goddeke2010cyclic}.
-Mixed-precision algorithms are proposed in many works for the trade-off between high efficiency and high precision~\citep{sun2008high,ben2020pop,zhang2019efficient}. \cite{liu2018narrow} developed a mixed-precision multigrid solver to accelerate the linear elasticity calculation.
+However, \tb{half precision is 4 times speedup for a double precision~\cite{haidar2018harnessing}} single-precision calculations take 2.5 times faster than the corresponding double-precision calculations~\citep{goddeke2010cyclic}.
+Mixed-precision algorithms are proposed in many works for the trade-off between high efficiency and high precision~\citep{sun2008high,ben2020pop,zhang2019efficient,hosseini2023towards}. \cite{liu2018narrow} developed a mixed-precision multigrid solver to accelerate the linear elasticity calculation.
 We use the mixed-precision representation for a trade-off between memory usage, running time, and microstructure quality.